-Sexual Assault and Violence Across Industries: The Inaction of "Good" Men and the Shade of White Women
+Sexual Assault and Violence Across Industries, and The Inaction of "Good" Men

 #metoo inundated social media this last October to “give people a sense of the magnitude of the problem,” as Alyssa Milano wrote on Twitter.
 However, as journalist Britni Danielle pointed out, activist Tarana Burke, a Black woman, began the crusade ten years ago, particularly for women of color.
 The viral phenomenon came as no surprise because the magnitude of the problem is not just known to those who speak out.
 It is a burden that all women carry.
 And while it is important and powerful for women to speak up about their experiences, this media frenzy has revealed yet again that our society only pays attention when abuse happens to cis, straight, white women.
 This outrage and backlash against Hollywood male elites, while necessary and important, is white outrage.
 The only reason why mainstream media put these stories in the spotlight is because abuse is only intolerable if the victim is white.
 We must acknowledge that violence against women is happening all of the time, across all industries, and that it affects women of color and Indigenous women the most.